0xKitsune/bid_ask_service/README.md

 ## Installing

 Installing the program is quick and easy.
 First, make sure that you have [Rust installed](https://www.rust-lang.org/tools/install).
-Once you have Rust installed, you can run the following commands to install the Bid-Ask Service from source.
+Once installed, you can run the following commands to install the Bid-Ask Service from source.
 ```bash
 git clone https://github.com/0xKitsune/bid_ask_service
 cd bid_ask_service